Documentation

 Log-Out Capability

-To handle log-out in web applications, you would typically use a log-out button.
+To initiate logging out of a web applications, you would typically provide a log-out button.
 Here is a basic implementation of a log-out button shown on the header of the main layout:

 public class MainLayout extends AppLayout {